SimplifyNet/Simplify-website/index.md

 ### Simplify.DI Integrations

-Packages which provides ability to use Simplify.DI as IOC container in some existing technologies.
+Packages which provide the ability to use Simplify.DI as IOC container in some existing technologies.

 #### Microsoft.Extensions.DependencyInjection